The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 The Green Cross

-The most recognizable symbol was the green cross.
-Often described as an eight-pointed cross of Saint Lazarus, it was worn on the left breast of the mantle and on the knight's surcoat.
-Green was the color of life, vitality, and healing, a direct counterpoint to the pallor of disease.
 In processions, the cross was carried on a staff, leading the knights into the chapel or through the streets.
-The eight points were sometimes interpreted as representing the Beatitudes, but among the Lazarites, they were more commonly linked to the eight duties of a knight: faith, charity, justice, mercy, humility, truth, courage, and piety.
+The eight points of the cross were sometimes interpreted as representing the Beatitudes, but among the Lazarites, they were more commonly linked to the eight duties of a knight: faith, charity, justice, mercy, humility, truth, courage, and piety.
+This interpretation gave the cross a moral dimension that guided the knights in their daily conduct, both in the hospital and on the battlefield.

 The White Mantle and Cowled Hood

-The white mantle was common to several military orders, but the Lazarites distinguished theirs by wearing a cowled hood that could be drawn over the head during prayer.
-This hood signified the monk's retreat from the world even while engaged in worldly duties.
-During ceremonies, the hood was lowered for the vow-taking but raised during the consecration of the Eucharist.
-The mantle was made of undyed wool, symbolizing simplicity and poverty.
-The order's knights were also known to wear a girdle rope, similar to Franciscans, as a reminder of their humble service.
+The white mantle was common to several military orders, including the Templars and the Hospitallers, but the Lazarites distinguished theirs by wearing a cowled hood that could be drawn over the head during prayer.
+This hood signified the monk's retreat from the world even while engaged in worldly duties, creating a visual reminder of the contemplative dimension of the order's life.
+During ceremonies, the hood was lowered for the vow-taking but raised during the consecration of the Eucharist, emphasizing the sacred nature of the liturgy.

 The Reliquary Cross